AxelSjoberg/Digital-Musicology/README.md

 # Digital-Musicology
-Repo for the digital musicology, D-H-401 course at EPFL
+Repo for the digital musicology, DH-401 course at EPFL

+The project was